 Specified Semiautomatic Firearms

 The link to the Firearms Safety System application will be available on July 20, 2026 at 9:00 a.m.
 MST.
-Some Sheriff offices may not review applications until August 1, 2026.
+Some counties will not be reviewing application until August 1, 2026 and others are not accepting applications at all.
+To avoid a delay in the process, please check with your local Sheriff's office before submitting your application.

 This law only affects those who will purchase and/or transfer SSFs on or after August 1, 2026.